What can unitary sequences tell us about multi-time physics?: Unitaries as Temporal Entanglement Witnesses

-A straightforward quantum sensing protocol is to apply dynamical decoupling (DD) sequences (we choose $XY4$) to the central spin, and sweep across a range of frequencies.
-The spin is first placed in the $\ket{i+}$ eigenstate with a $R_x(\pi/2)$ rotation, a DD sequence applied, and then $R_x(-\pi/2)$ followed by measurement of the ground state population.
-This is the coherence curve presented in the main text, Figures~\ref{fig:ent-witnesses}c and~\ref{fig:ent-witnesses}d.

-By inserting some probe operations within the filter sequence as per Figure~\ref{fig:sensing-PT}, we can also spectroscopically determine non-Markovianity when the sequence locks onto these frequencies.
-We propose the reconstruction of a restricted process tensor around the DD sequence.
-The use of our unitary temporal entanglement witnesses, can determine whether the interaction is genuinely quantum or not.

-For the examples of classical and quantum interactions given in the main text (Figures~\ref{fig:ent-witnesses}c and~\ref{fig:ent-witnesses}d), we choose interactions:

-The interaction $\mathcal{H}_I^{(\text{Classical})}$ generates no entanglement in the process tensor because it is a two-qubit commuting Hamiltonian, meaning that it can be locally diagonalised~\cite{aloisio-complexity}.
+where $g=1.1\times10^5$ Hz.
+The interaction $H_I^{(\text{Classical})}$ generates no entanglement in the process tensor because it can be locally diagonalised (see App.~\ref{app:sensor}).
 Thus, after tracing over the environment, the interaction is locally equivalent to a stochastic mixture of $Z-$rotations, which is non-Markovian but separable.
 It could hence be replaced with a classical source of correlated randomness, such as a fluctuating magnetic field.
-Meanwhile, as verified by the entanglement witness (and the negativity of the process tensor), $\mathcal{H}_I^{(\text{Quantum})}$ generates quantum correlations in time, which could only be created by a genuinely quantum environment.
+In contrast, $H_I^{(\text{Quantum})}$ is a genuinely quantum memory whose correlations could not be spoofed by a classical agent.
+Here, we can distinguish these two scenarios through purely system-level quantities.